Sengxian/BaiduLibrary/README.md

 dmt = DamatuApi("username", "password")
 ```

-This way the program will upload the verify code to Dama2 and try log in.
+This way the program will upload the verify code to Dama2 and try to log in.

-Or you can't switch to enter verify code manually, just leave `dmt = Node`
+Or you can switch to enter verify code manually, just leave `dmt = Node`

 ```Python
 dmt = None